Paris Metro entrances by Hector Guimard: Construction and characteristics

 Three of the entrances took the form of free-standing pavilions or small stations, including waiting rooms: one at Bastille and two on Avenue de Wagram at Étoile.
 These were in a style influenced by Japanese pagodas.
 At Étoile Guimard provided exterior doors for elevators, although the elevators were not built.
 Eight simpler but still elaborate structures, labeled "Édicule B" by Guimard, were installed at the termini of Line 1 as originally opened and at two other major stations.
 These consisted of three-sided glass-roofed structures enclosing the stairway, with a projecting canopy.
-A variation on this format, "Édicule A", lacked the canopy and was erected at two stations, Saint-Paul and Reuilly – Diderot.
+(Note: Édicule has a broader meaning in French than Latin Aedicula; it is sometimes used for all the Guimard Metro entrances, not only for those with roofs.)
+A variation on this format, "Édicule A", lacked the canopy and was erected at two stations, Saint-Paul and Reuilly–Diderot.
 These édicule types of entrance, which have come to be called libellules because they resemble dragonflies, in some cases had decorated wall panels surfaced in reconstituted lava.
 The great majority of the entrances built (154) were unroofed enclosures, dubbed an entourage.
-A transitional form between the entourage and the édicule, railings with a roof and canopy, was used for one entrance at the Gare de Lyon métro station.
+A transitional form between the entourage and the édicule, railings with a roof and canopy, was used for one entrance at the Gare de Lyon metro station.

-At many of the entourages, the top of the steps is surmounted by a "Métropolitain" or "Métro" sign in a holder that extends between two risers in the form of sinuous stalks, traditionally compared to lily-of-the-valley (brin de muguet), each bearing a light in the form of a red-orange globe reminiscent of an eye or a flower.
+At many of the entourages, the top of the steps is surmounted by a "Métropolitain" or "Métro" sign in a holder that extends between two risers in the form of sinuous stalks, traditionally compared to lily of the valley (brin de muguet), each bearing a light in the form of a red-orange globe reminiscent of an eye or a flower.
 These were not ready until 1901, the year after the system first opened, and Guimard varied the "Métropolitain" lettering somewhat between stations and twice revised the design, which reached its final form in 1902.